Outbound sales often have a bad rep thanks to cold calling and aggressive sales pitches.

 - Qualify your audience by asking the right questions.
 Use your stories and posts as an opportunity to nurture and warm leads.

-- For example, ‘If you’re a small business owner and you’re looking for ways to improve your sales, comment below with a HECK YES!’
+- Start conversations and engage with your audience.
+For example, you could post ‘If you’re a small business owner and you’re looking for ways to improve your sales, comment below with a HECK YES!’.
+Make a note of all the people who leave a comment.
+Then,

 - Follow up with the people who responded with a message related to your offer